 Filesystems are critical for containers.
 FUSE (Filesystem in Userspace) is an interface for userspace programs to export a filesystem to the Linux kernel.
 Create a FUSE integration for a Linux-based Akash container that utilizes ArDrive as its FUSE backend.
 Use the ArDrive CLI (Node.js - Typescript) or ArDrive Core Library (Node.js - Typescript) to build your integration.

 The winner of the Filesystem Challenge will receive 1,000 AKT and 10AR, equivalent to 20GB of perma-storage.
 The runner up will receive 100 AKT and 2.5AR, equivalent to 5GB of perma-storage.

-To compete in the challenge, submit your work to the Akash-Arweave Challenge on the Akash community forum.
+To compete in the challenge, submit your work to the Akash-Arweave Challenge by midnight Pacific on Jan 4th 2022 on the Akash community forum.
 Please include the following information: